MDIL-SNU/SevenNet/README.md

 Please install PyTorch from [`PyTorch official`](https://pytorch.org/get-started/locally/) before installing the SevenNet.
 Note that for SevenNet, `torchvision` and `torchaudio` are redundant.
 You can omit them from the command provided in the installation guide.

 Matching PyTorch + CUDA versions may cause problems, especially when compiling SevenNet with LAMMPS.
-Here are the versions we've been using internally, without problems.
+Here are the recommended versions we've been using internally without an issue.
 - PyTorch/2.2.2 + CUDA/12.1.0
 - PyTorch/1.13.1 + CUDA/12.1.0
 - PyTorch/1.12.0 + CUDA/11.6.2

 Using the newer versions of CUDA with PyTorch is usually not an issue.
-For example, we were able to compile and use `PyTorch/1.13.1+cu117` with `CUDA/12.1.0`.
+For example, you can compile and use `PyTorch/1.13.1+cu117` with `CUDA/12.1.0`.

 **PLEASE NOTE:** You must install PyTorch before installing SevenNet.
-They are not marked as dependencies since it is coupled with the CUDA version, and manual installation is safe for this case.
+They are not marked as dependencies since it is coupled with the CUDA version, therefore manual installation is safer.

 After the PyTorch installation, simply run
 ```bash